mitre/fhir-exercises/Exercise_4/docs/part-1.md

 ![Smoking Decision Tree](img/smoking0.png)

 Depending on the smoking status, we see that there are three options (in this example there are three, but more exist in the real world).
 All three options use the same LOINC code `72166-2` with the human-readable description of `Tobacco smoking status` -- but each option has a different value.
-The LOINC standard has a preferred answer list for this question, but here our example represents the answers with one of three SNOMED-CT codes ([learn more about SNOMED-CT below](#snomed)), one where the smoker attribute is true, the second where the `quit smoking date` is not null, and finally 3, an `else` default finding:
+The LOINC standard has a preferred answer list for this question, but here our example represents the answers with one of three Systemized Nomenclature of Medicine – Clinical Terms or SNOMED CT® codes ([learn more about SNOMED-CT below](#snomed)), one where the smoker attribute is true, the second where the `quit smoking date` is not null, and finally 3, an `else` default finding:

 1. SNOMED-CT `449868002` with the human-readable description `Smokes tobacco daily (finding)`
 ![Daily Smoker Code](img/smoking1.png)